Welcome to the Cave Creek Academy of Excellence!

 What is the time commitment each day and will AOE students be required to follow a typical daily school schedule?

-Online learners are expected to work on learning objectives from 3 to 5 hours each day.
 Because AOE is completely online, students will not have a formal time schedule to follow, however, it is highly recommended that the parent and student create a daily schedule similar to an in-person school day.
 The schedule should include time for work in each core subject earlier in the day, a lunch break, movement breaks, time for specials and other instructional practice times.
 Daily routines and responsibilities of an online learner are much different from “in-person” school.
 The following information provides the Arizona state mandated time committment of hours per day and week for online learning for each grade level:

 How will academic honesty and integrity be ensured for students working in this online environment?

 Cave Creek Unified School District expects the highest sense of personal honor and integrity of all enrolled AOE students.
-Details related to academic honesty are outlined in the school handbook (coming soon) and in the Academic Honesty Agreement you will complete upon final enrollment into AOE.
+Details related to academic honesty are provided by each teacher within the learning modules and in our Digital Citizenship curriculum.